sonofhammer/marchenko.tech/content/post/how-this-blog-is-made.md

 ### Set a Theme

 As of this post, this blog is using [Ghostwriter theme](https://themes.gohugo.io/ghostwriter/).
 However the directions for using the theme are not the best, since they instruct you to clone the repo directly.
-Instead of cloning the repository into the `/themes` directory in the site, setting it up as a git sub-module makes it a bit more easier to manage separately from the rest of the site's content.
+Instead of cloning the repository into the `/themes` directory in the site, setting it up as a git sub-module makes it a bit easier to manage separately from the rest of the site's content.

 To set up the theme as a submodule run `git submodule add https://github.com/jbub/ghostwriter themes/ghostwriter`

-Add a line in `config.toml` to set the theme: `theme = "ghostwriter"`.
+Add a line in `config.yml` to set the theme: `theme = "ghostwriter"`.

 ### Create a New Post